 About 7 months ago I heard some children outside crying and screaming.
-I look out the window and this 14 year old boy is beating up (I mean really hurting) his 7 or 8 year old brother.
-The 2 or 3 year old brother is at the front of the house screaming for his mother.
+I look out the window and this 14-year-old boy is beating up (I mean really hurting) his 7 or 8-year-old brother.
+The 2 or 3-year-old brother is at the front of the house screaming for his mother.
 Guess what happened??
-Nothing the mother left the boys outside, and when she did come get them, hours later, she told the younger boys “stop being whinny”.
+Nothing the mother left the boys outside, and when she did come get them, hours later, she told the younger boys “stop being whiny”.
 (I went outside shortly after I saw what was happening and the older brother saw me he stopped what he was doing.)

 What are the signs of a sibling abuse?

 One child always avoids a sibling/siblings.

 Child behavior changes (i.e. sleep, eating, nightmares)